 I also used smoked salmon bits (which my grocery store sells for less than the carefully sliced kind).
 Look for it in your local store, and save a bit of money.
 Lastly, I substituted spinach for arugula, since I prefer it, and it’s more readily available.

 There are three holidays this weekend: two big ones and one silly one.
 The big ones are Easter and Passover and since each holiday has entirely different traditions and foods, I was initially stumped.
 What do I post that works for both holidays?
 Then it hit me!
 These holidays do have something in common: eggs.
-This egg and tomato grain is just the thing.
+This egg and tomato gratin is just the thing.

 I adapted this dish from a recipe by Jacques Pépin.
 It’s from his Fast Food My Way cookbook.
 I haven’t changed much, other than the quantities, and using canned tomatoes instead of fresh.
 The fresh tomatoes aren’t very good this time of year, and besides, I dislike fresh-cooked tomatoes.